Maekfei/TeamingEvaluator/README.md

 3. **Citation time-series generator**
    - A GRU consumes the 5-year pre-publication embedding sequence and an MLP head outputs the parameters η, μ, σ of a log-normal survival curve C ^ (l)=α⋅(exp(η⋅Φ((lnl−μ)/σ))−1) from which yearly citation counts are obtained.
    - The training loss is L=L<sub>pred</sub> +β⋅L<sub>time−smooth</sub> where L<sub>time−smooth</sub> penalises sudden changes of node embeddings between consecutive years.

+@@ Training options  (train.py)
+   --beta               temporal-smoothness weight
+   --hidden_dim         size of node / RNN embeddings --cold_start_prob    float ∈ [0,1].
+With this probability each training
+                       paper is treated as a cold-start example, i.e. its venue and reference neighbours are removed before the imputer is called.
+Authors + topic remain intact.
+   --device             cuda:N  or  cpu

 ## 1. Installation